The Peel of Castle Semple

-The ruins of The Peel of Castle Semple or the Castle Semple Loch Peel Tower, once designated in Scottish Reformation times as the Defender of the Faith lie in Castle Semple Loch, Parish of Lochwinnoch, Renfrewshire, Scotland.
+The ruins of The Peel of Castle Semple or the Castle Semple Loch Peel Tower, once designated in Scottish Reformation times as the Defender of the Faith, lie in Castle Semple Loch, in the parish of Lochwinnoch, Renfrewshire, Scotland.
 The castle stands on a rocky islet which due to drainage works and farming activities has now become linked to the shoreline through a curved earthen embankment.
-Semple is sometimes written as 'Sempill'; however, for consistency the more commonly found spelling will be used here.
+Semple is sometimes written as 'Sempill'; however, for consistency the more commonly found spelling is used here.

 History

 Robert, 3rd Lord Semple

 Aird Meadow and Castle Semple Loch with the site of the peel tower lying to the left in the distance.

-In August 1560 the Scottish parliament confirmed the 'Confession of Faith' however, Robert Semple, 3rd Lord Semple remained a staunch Catholic and continued to take mass and oppose the Scottish Reformation.
-He was a loyal supporter of Mary Queen of Scots and the queen regent, Mary of Guise, against the supporters of John Knox and was described by that personage as "a man sold under sin, an enemy to God and to all godliness.".
+In August 1560 the Scottish parliament confirmed the "Confession of Faith", but Robert Semple, 3rd Lord Semple, remained a staunch Catholic and continued to take mass and oppose the Scottish Reformation.
+He was a loyal supporter of Mary, Queen of Scots and the queen regent, Mary of Guise, against the supporters of John Knox, and was described by that personage as "a man sold under sin, an enemy to God and to all godliness.".

-In July 1560 a treaty had called for peace and reconciliation; however, as stated, Lord Semple and others continued to commit many murders, stole cattle, burned down houses, set fire to crops and committed crimes even to the extent of "..not sparand to sla auld men of fowr skoir yeris off age, lyand decreppit in their beddis.".
+In July 1560, the Treaty of Edinburgh had called for peace and reconciliation; however Lord Semple and others continued to commit many murders, stole cattle, burned down houses, set fire to crops and committed crimes even to the extent of "..not sparand to sla auld men of fowr skoir yeris off age, lyand decreppit in their beddis.".

-Although called to appear in front of the Justice-General to account for these actions he instead set about strengthening the garrison and the defences of Castle Semple and had also "..off new fortit ane hows within an ile in the loch of Lochquhinyeoch."
+Although called to appear in front of the Justice-General to account for these actions, he instead set about strengthening the garrison and the defences of Castle Semple and had also "..off new fortit ane hows within an ile in the loch of Lochquhinyeoch."
 This new tower house or peel, built on a rocky island in the loch opposite Lochwinnoch church, is the ruinous fortification that now stands connected via the curved embankment to the Lochside House or eastern side of the shore of Castle Semple Loch.

 Although the peel of Castle Semple was built for security, in times of peace it was also used for recreation by the Semples and had a degree of comfort as indicated by the ornately carved stones found within the fortification.
 It was built shortly before 1560 during the troubled times of the Scottish Reformation as a place of safety and an impregnable retreat.

 Lord Semple gave the new fort he built on island in the loch the name "Defender of the Faith".
 This reflects on the reason for its construction by one who opposed the Protestant faith.